asteca/ASteCA-Docs/docs/download.rst

     $ git clone https://github.com/Gabriel-p/asteca.git

-This will create a new sub-folder named ``/asteca`` with all the code stored inside.
+This will create a new sub-folder named ``/asteca`` with all the necessary files and code stored inside.

 .. _.zip: https://github.com/Gabriel-p/asteca/releases